jusevesi/twitterProfile-backend/README.md

 # Test Zemoga Backend

-This repository contains the backend in node.js for the Zemoga development test.
+This repository contains the backend in node.js for the TWITTER Profile test.

 ## Steps to execute the project
 1. Install node js